 Yes - using a spacer or holding chamber is the best way to use an MDI.
-They help more medicine get into the airways so the medicine can work better.
-Ask the doctor about using a spacer if your child does not use one.
+They help more medicine reach the airways so that it can work better.
+Ask your doctor about using a spacer if your child does not use one.